About Jasmine C. Tate

-Jasmine C. Tate is a Louisiana native with a passion for impacting lives and communities through service.
+Jasmine is a Louisiana native with a passion for impacting lives and communities through service, leadership and communication.
 After earning a Master of Science in Public Relations from The University of Southern Mississippi she moved to Southern California to begin her professional career with the Inland Empire United Way.

 Jasmine joined the Lion pack at Southeastern Louisiana University after graduating from Franklinton High School in 2011.
 As Hammond became her home away from home she immersed herself in activities and organizations at the university and in the community.
 Jasmine earned a Bachelor of Arts in Communication in December 2014 and transitioned into graduate school shortly after.